Rio Grande do Sul: Economy

-Calçados Beira Rio, one of the biggest shoe factories in the country.

 The Brazilian poultry flock, in 2018, was of the order of 1.5 billion heads.
 In 2017, the main poultry producing states in Brazil were Paraná (25.3%), São Paulo (14.0%), and Rio Grande do Sul (11.0%).
 In terms of chickens, in 2017 there were 242.8 million heads in the country.
 Among the states that were the largest producers, São Paulo led with 21.9%, followed by Paraná (10.1%) and Rio Grande do Sul (8.8%).
 In the production of chicken eggs, the state ranks fifth in Brazil, with 8% of national production.
 There were 354 million dozen in 2018.

 The South region was the main producer of honey in the country in 2017, accounting for 39.7% of the national total.
 Rio Grande do Sul was the largest producer in the country, with 15.2%.

 Regarding mining, the state is a major producer of gemstones.
 Brazil is the world's largest producer of amethyst and agate, and Rio Grande do Sul is the largest producer in the country.
 Agate has local extraction since 1830.
 The largest producer of amethyst in Brazil is the city of Ametista do Sul.
 This stone was very rare and expensive worldwide, until the discovery of large deposits in Brazil, causing its value to drop considerably.
 There is also some jasper and opal in the state.